Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Computing rigorously certified lower bounds with dual certificates

 In \mbox{Section \ref{sec:c-update}} we discuss efficient algorithms to compute the best lower bound that a given certificate certifies for a given polynomial and show that using dual certificates, inexact numerical certificates (that come, for example, from numerical sum-of-squares optimization approaches) can be turned into rigorous rational certificates with minimal additional effort.

-In \mbox{Section \ref{sec:rational-certificates}}, we discuss how rational certificates can be constructed efficiently from the dual certificates obtained with a numerical method.
-We exploit this result in \mbox{Section \ref{sec:Newton}}, in which we present a new algorithm (Algorithm \ref{alg:Newton}) for approximating the best WSOS lower bound for a given polynomial with arbitrary accuracy.
-The algorithm returns both an approximate lower bound and a rational certificate certifying the bound.
+We then combine these ideas with the observations made in \mbox{Section \ref{sec:rational-certificates}} and present a new algorithm (Algorithm \ref{alg:Newton}) for approximating the best WSOS lower bound for a given polynomial with arbitrary accuracy in Section \ref{sec:Newton}.
+The algorithm returns both a rational lower bound approximating the optimal WSOS lower bound and a rational certificate certifying the bound.
 We also show that Algorithm \ref{alg:Newton} is linearly convergent to the optimal bound.
 In \mbox{Section \ref{sec:C-bounds}}, we detail how to compute a bound on the linear rate of convergence of \mbox{Algorithm \ref{alg:Newton}}.
 This in turn makes it possible to compute WSOS lower bounds that are certifiably within a prescribed $\varepsilon$ from the optimal bound.
-Finally, in \mbox{Section \ref{sec:smaller-rational-certs}}, we investigate how the certificate returned by \mbox{Algorithm \ref{alg:Newton}} can be rounded to a nearby rational certificate with smaller denominators.

-Throughout this section, and the rest of the paper, the boldface vector $\vone$ represents the constant one polynomial (or, precisely, its coefficient vector) in the WSOS cone $\Sigma\, (=\Sigma_{n,2\vd}^\vg)$, in the space of polynomials $\cV (=\cV_{n,2\vd}^\vg)$.
+Throughout this section, and the rest of the paper, the boldface vector $\vone$ represents the constant one polynomial (or, precisely, its coefficient vector) in the WSOS cone $\Sigma\, (=\Sigma_{n,2\vd}^\vw)$, in the space of polynomials $\cV (=\cV_{n,2\vd}^\vw)$.